Insight

 As we look to the future, it’s clear that aligning the needs of patients, employees, and healthcare organizations is not just a strategy—it’s a necessity for building a more sustainable and patient-centered system.

-I left Palm Springs inspired by the progress being made and energized to continue the conversation.
+We left Palm Springs inspired by the progress being made and energized to continue the conversation.
 How can we, as a healthcare community, further bridge the gap between patient and employee experience?
 Let’s keep the dialogue going!